Product Photography Tips and Techniques for eCommerce Businesses

 Scaling the product in product photography for eCommerce stores is crucial.
 People need to know the size and dimensions of the product, etc. before buying it.

 You can do it by placing another item (people are familiar with) along with your product in the image to help them visualize the exact product’s size.
-For example, you can place a standard size pencil next to glass to help people visualize the size of the glass.
+For example, you can place a standard size pencil next to the glass to help people visualize the size of the glass.

 5- Macro Setting